Pomax/are-we-flying/docs/index.md

 }
 ```

 And that's it.
-There's nothing "meaningful" in our plane class yet, but we're done: we've set up a complete API server, web server, and browser system.
+There's nothing "meaningful" in our plane class yet, but for the momebt we're done: we've set up a complete API server, web server, and browser system.

 ### Adding "write protection"